whatsmate/whatsmate.github.io/_posts/2016-07-02-send-whatsapp-message-google-apps-script.md

 To send a WhatsApp message from a Google Apps Script, do this:

 1. Copy the following source code to your Apps Script project.  <script src="https://gist.github.com/whatsmate/96637d1c46e1a199756f18413e739f7b.js"></script>
+2. Specify your client ID and secret on lines 9 and 10.
-2. Specify your target recipient on line 2.
+3. Specify your target recipient on line 2.
 Remember to include the country code.
-3. Specify your message on line 3.
+4. Specify your message on line 3.
-4. Run the function `main()` to send your message.
+5. Run the function `main()` to send your message.

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/whatsapp-gateway-api.html) now.